 It should not go unnoticed that the Cuban entry at the Caribbean Series last month proved a pleasant surprise, barely missing the tournament finale after a heart-breaking 1-0 semifinal loss to host Mexico.

 There may be crisis in Havana, but a funeral for island baseball is still a bit premature.

-*Feature photos by Eliot J. Schecter / Major League Baseball / Getty Images and Mike Stobe / Getty Images Sport / Getty Images.
+Featured Images: Eliot J. Schecter / Major League Baseball / Getty Images and Mike Stobe / Getty Images Sport